addiittiii/Auditory_Awareness/research_assessment.md

         -   [x] Objective attempt
         -   [ ] Objective met
         -   Grader comments:
+            - only one text style used (italics, which should be unformatted headings anyway)
+            - no markdown elements

 28. Use inline R variables to replace static text